ZahirAhmadChaudhry/Recommendation_Systems_Kaggle/README.md

 # Recommendation System for Carrefour eCommerce

+[NOTE!
+Project is ongoing.
+Please see the [https://github.com/ZahirAhmadChaudhry/Recommendation_Systems_Kaggle/blob/main/Presentation/Recommendation_systems_Kaggle.pdf](Presentation) for latest updates on the project]

 This repository chronicles an ongoing journey to build a highly effective recommendation system for predicting the first product a customer will repurchase on Carrefour’s eCommerce platform in 2024.
 Our starting point involved dissecting transaction records across 100,000+ customers, detailed product catalogs, and partially masked future purchases that serve as the validation and test targets.
 We began our work by constructing rudimentary baselines, such as a global popularity ranking that simply tallied the most frequently purchased items, and a recency-based model that prioritized items acquired in the latest transactions.
 Although these methods offered a quick proof of concept, they struggled to capture the intricacies of user-specific buying patterns.

 We then introduced a time-weighted frequency mechanism that exponentially down-weighted older purchases while giving prominence to more recent transactions.
 This approach helped us achieve an intermediate performance, and it laid the foundation for a family of hybrid models that combined recency, frequency, and seasonality.
 In our hybrid experiments, we also recognized that customers are not homogeneous; some shop very frequently, whereas others make only occasional purchases.
 Consequently, we segmented our customers into high-, medium-, and low-frequency tiers, introducing different weight distributions for recency and frequency signals in each segment.
 This segmentation yielded a promising Hitrate@10 in the range of 0.36, far surpassing the earlier baselines.